Exabyte-io/documentation/docs/other/community-programs.md

 - include the following information about yourself:
     - Full name
     - Affiliation
+    - Contact information of the VASP license holder: email, license number (if answered yes)
+    - Would you be interested in purchasing on-demand per core-hour access to VASP?
-    - Title of the proposed project for case study
+    - Title of the proposed project for case study (200 characters max)
-    - Importance of the proposed project
+    - Importance of the proposed project (3000 characters max)
-    - Detailed explanation of the type of simulation techniques required and expected results

-### Student program

-For currently enrolled students that require access to our platform for educational purposes we are willing to provide up to **1000 CPU-hours** per month free of charge on a case-by-case basis.
+# Community

+We want materials scientists, chemists, physicists, computer scientists and others worldwide to join our mission of building a universal platform for software-driven materials design and discovery.
+Here is how you can participate:

+# Case studies

+For a limited time we are open to support users who are willing to use exabyte.io as a main tool for studying a particular problem and subsequently publish the results, and potentially, include them under [tutorials](/getting-started/run-first-simulation.md) section of this documentation.
+For qualified candidates we will provide computing free of charge.

 **In order to apply**:

+- send an email to support@exabyte.io with a subject containing "Case study"
+- include the following information about yourself:
+    - Full name
+    - Affiliation
+    - Title of the proposed project for case study (200 characters max)
+    - Importance of the proposed project (3000 characters max)
+    - Detailed explanation of the type of simulation techniques required and expected results, including
+        - simulation engines used
+        - properties of interest
+        - execution plan with (3-6 months with weekly deliverables)

+# Student program

+For currently enrolled students that require access to our platform for educational purposes we can supply up to **1000 CPU-hours** per month free of charge on a case-by-case basis.

+**In order to apply**:

 - send an email to support@exabyte.io with a subject containing "Student program"
 - include the following information about yourself:
     - Full name
-    - Name of educational instituion
+    - Name of educational institution
     - Instructor and class identifier (eg. "UC Berkeley, Physics 290A")
     - Detailed explanation of the type of simulation techniques required and expected results

-### Trello board

-We set up an interactive board where you can vote of suggest upcoming features [here](https://trello.com/b/89eLrRW0/exabyte-io-feature-roadmap)).
-Your feedback is much appreciated and will be taken into account when deciding on what to implement next.

 # Reach out to us